Olex2/help/gui/EN/home/settings.md

 |`lines -1`|will show all lines.|

-# Fader
+# Auto MORE
-When ticked, structures will slowly fade in and out.
+Keywords entered here control the output of refinement, e.g., "MORE -1" dictates the amount of refinement information to be written to the .lst output file, "CONF" generates a table of torsion angles, "BOND $H" produces bond length and bond angle information (including bonds to H atoms), and "ACTA" writes a CIF file.

 # Auto Save View
-When active, drawing settings such as styles and backgrounds will be saved with the structure.
+If checked, drawing settings such as styles and backgrounds will be saved with the structure.
 This is somewhat experimental; if things go wrong, you may have to reload the chosen style for that particular structure.

-When this option is **not** active, then a structure will be loaded with the same style as the previous structure.
+When this box is **not** checked, then a structure will be loaded with the same style as the previous structure.

 # Start Olex2 In
 On startup, Olex2 will go straight to the chosen tab.